Avoid Repossession Loans

 Example:

-In this example of using a bridging loan, we explain how you may have missed payments with your mortgage lender and they have been through the legal stages required to repossess your property.
-You are unable to refinance with another mortgage lender due to the missed payments now showing on your credit profile.
-You are therefore unable to stop the repossession even though the loan secured on the property is relatively small.
+In this example of using a bridging loan, we explain how you may have missed payments with your mortgage lender, and they have been through the legal stages required to repossess your property.
+You are unable to refinance with another mortgage lender due to the missing payments now showing on your credit profile.
+You are therefore unable to stop the repossession, even though the loan secured on the property is relatively small.
 A bridging loan can be used to clear all arrears and possibly raise extra finance to repay other mounting debts.
-Once you have a period of successfully made payments a refinance with a more traditional lender may be possible to repay the bridging loan.
-Alternatively the property could be sold or another method used to repay the bridge.
+Once you have a period of successfully making payments, refinancing with a more traditional lender may be possible to repay the bridging loan.
+Alternatively, the property could be sold or another method used to repay the bridge.

 You can potentially avoid repossessions by applying for bridging finance by using our online bridging loan calculator.
-Rest assured bridgingloan.uk will do their utmost to stop your home repossession.
+Rest assured, UK Property Finance will do its utmost to stop your home repossession.